htripathi12/htripathi12.github.io/README.md

 # htripathi12.github.io
-Personal website portfolio to showcase projects
+My personal website portfolio to showcase my projects.
+This website has been created using pure HTML/CSS/JS.